APRIL CLIMATE MONTH EVENTS: APRIL 6th, 2020

-A free, family-friendly, ecumenical, public education program
+You are invited to attend a free, family-friendly, ecumenical, public educational program

 Global warming affects different generations in different ways.

 Children are encountering a crisis that they did not create – yet it is their future that is most at stake.
 What do they need to know, and when?

 Meanwhile, young people worldwide are calling for urgent climate solutions.
 Adults struggle to to put workable solutions in place.
 And older people realize that they are passing on a dangerously compromised future.